belaran/chezlesbarbus/Fosdem.2018.BigTalk.md

 `DPL` yep, and let's not forget a skeleton for audit trails and security logging.
 Like the one you need to address the previously mentione R of STRIDE - repudiation threat.

-`RPE` Yep, it also provides supports for that.

-pause
+`RPE` Yep, it also provides supports for that But the bottom line here is that there is a lot of security threats to a web app nowdays, and you probably needs something like Spring Security to help you deal with all of those.

+(pause)

 Intranet
 ----

 `DPL` That being said, we don't have to be to worried for our app...
-After all, it's only internal, well hidden within the confine of a compartimented VLAN, behind a bunch of firewalls. (ironic ton)
+After all, it's only internal, right ?
+It's thus well hidden within the confine of a compartimented VLAN, behind a bunch of firewalls. (ironic ton)

 `RPE` Yeahhh :) Let's be serious.
 You know like me that this app is going to be used by most employee, using their laptop or desktop machine, that are most likely unmanaged.
 Meaning, they have root access and install whatever malware they came across.

 `DPL` Yep, and also mobile+tablets, BYOD

-`RPE` Not even talking about those indeed.
+`RPE` ...
 And all those devices also access the internet in the same time.
-So basically, any hacker is only one jump away from our app.
+So basically, any hacker is only one hop away from our so called secure internal app.

 `DPL` But I don't have to worry - I got firewalls !!!! :D

 Firewall 8mn
 ---------

-`DPL` Well, fw are securing stuff, aren't they ? :)

-`RPE` No, they are not.
-This is the most common misconception about FW.
+`RPE` Yes, this is the most common misconception about FW.
 People thinks they provided security, while what they actually do is just QoS over the network.

 `DPL` That, you have to explain to me.
 Because I'm a security expert and I have deployed FW as part of my design.